kaesaecracker/servicepoint-simulator/README.md

 - test your project when outside CCCB
 - test your project while other people are using the display

 Uses the [servicepoint](https://github.com/cccb/servicepoint) library for reading the packets.
-Currently only works with my [fork](https://github.com/kaesaecracker/servicepoint).
 The screenshot above shows the output of two example projects running in parallel (game_of_life and random_brightness).

 ## Running